 Congratulations!
 You will probably be welcoming your baby this week.
-Here is what you can expect during your 40th week of pregnancy.
-Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.
+Here is what you can expect during at 40 weeks pregnant.

 When pushing during labor, your baby’s head will begin to appear through your vaginal opening with each contraction.
 When your baby’s head remains visible and does not slip back in, it is known as crowning.